 Judicial Panel on Multididtrict Litigation

 Jeremiah Frei-Pearson is a founding partner of Finkelstein, Blankinship, Frei-Pearson & Garber.
-He is a passionate advocate and an experienced litigator who typically represents consumers and employees in complex cases against corporate wrongdoers.
-As a result of the victories he has won for his clients, the National Trial Lawyers Association selected Mr. Frei-Pearson as a member of the Top 100 Trial Lawyers in 2014 and 2015.
-Mr. Frei-Pearson is a member of the Best Attorneys of America, a distinction that is limited to 100 New York lawyers, and he is also designated as Super Lawyer, a distinction awarded to only 5% of the New York Metro Area.
+He is a passionate advocate and an experienced litigator who represents consumers and employees in complex class actions.
+As a result of the victories he has won for his clients, the National Trial Lawyers Association selected Mr. Frei-Pearson as a member of the Top 100 Trial Lawyers from 2014 to 2018.
+Mr. Frei-Pearson is a member of the Best Attorneys of America, a distinction that is limited to less than 1% of attorneys, and he is also designated as Super Lawyer, a distinction awarded to only 5% of the New York Metro Area.
 Mr. Frei-Pearson practices in federal and state courts throughout the country and his areas of expertise include class actions, privacy, consumer fraud, employment law, and civil rights.

 A sampling of Mr. Frei-Pearson’s significant cases includes:

 - Appointed co-class counsel in Saint Joseph Health System Medical Information Cases, JCCP No. 4716 (Cal.
 Sup.
 Ct.).
+The Court denied Saint Joseph’s demurrer and the Court of Appeals upheld that ruling.
 After more than two years of litigation, the Court granted Plaintiffs’ motion to certify a class of approximately 31,802 data breach victims.
 On January 14, 2015, the Court denied Saint Joseph’s motion for summary judgment.
 The Court of Appeals upheld the Court’s summary judgment and class certification decisions.
-On February 4, 2016, the Court finally approved a settlement valued at approximately $35 million.
-This settlement, which was reached on the eve of trial, provides the more money per capita to individual class members than any other known data breach settlement.
+The case was set for trial on August 24, 2015, but the parties reached a settlement valued at approximately $39 million, which the Court finally approved on February 3, 2016.
+This settlement provides the more money per capita to individual class members than any other known data breach settlement on record.